azavea/python-sld/README.markdown

 and Fill/Stroke/Font respectively).
 They behave as python lists, and you can access any of their items using a python list pattern:

+    # FIXME: where does the fts var come from?
     rule1 = fts.Rules[0]
     print len(fts.Rules)
     fts.Rules[0] = rule1